 But why state a specific goal, especially one that is only seven years away?
 The answer is simple.
 Goals are very effective and efficient.
 They give us a target to work towards, and because there is a fixed endpoint we can measure our progress towards that goal.
 Having the plan to close down slaughterhouses in the Western world by 2025 will focus all efforts on the work that has to be carried out in order to get the job done.

 This site’s objective is to raise awareness, create empathy for suffering animals, and plan strategies towards the stated goal of closing down slaughterhouses in the Western world by 2025.
-We invite you to engage with us in this vision by subscribing to our blogs (see the form above), podcasts and other materials, and sharing them with your friends.
+We invite you to engage with us in this vision by subscribing to our blogs (see the form below), podcasts and other materials, and sharing them with your friends.

 Latest Blog Posts